steve-care-software/webx/README.md

-# DataStencil
+# webX
-DataStencil is a software used to generate, parse, extract, compose and transform data using instructions written in JSON.
+webX is a decentralized network application used to communicate programmed instructions without relying on a central entity.